plaurent/mcpstdp/README.txt

 RUNNING A COMPLETE SET OF SIMULATIONS FOR ANALYSIS
 ==================================================

 For the paper, 50 random simulations with the same settings were run.
-To do this, place the levy.prop file in a directory called ./SOURCE/ and then, with the compile java files on your CLASSPATH, execute the following perl script.
+To do this, place the levy.prop file in a directory called ./SOURCE/ and then, with the compiled java files on your CLASSPATH, execute the following perl script with | sh (for example, ./run.pl | sh).

 #!/usr/bin/perl
 $alpha = "alpha0.8";